-Best Online LPN Bridge Programs 2025 and CNA to LPN Career Steps United States
+Online LPN Bridge Programs and CNA to LPN Steps

-Top Online LPN Bridge Programs Available in the United States
+Examples of Online LPN Bridge Programs in the United States

 -

-Lake Area Technical College (South Dakota): This program blends online lectures with campus-based clinical labs and offers multiple clinical placement sites.
-It is accredited by the Accreditation Commission for Education in Nursing (ACEN) and prepares students for state licensure with a curriculum covering anatomy, nursing fundamentals, and pharmacology.
+Lake Area Technical College (South Dakota): This ACEN-accredited program mixes online instruction with campus-based clinical labs and facilitates clinical placements in local health facilities.
+The curriculum includes nursing fundamentals, pharmacology, and anatomy.

 -

-Bismarck State College (North Dakota): Part of the Dakota Nursing Program consortium, it offers online theory courses alongside clinical practice at partnered healthcare facilities.
-The program promotes further advancement to an Associate Degree in Nursing (ADN) and Registered Nurse licenses.
+Bismarck State College (North Dakota): Part of the Dakota Nursing Program, it provides online theory courses paired with clinical practice coordinated through affiliated healthcare providers.
+It also supports progression to ADN and RN qualifications.

 -